Words and terms used in the world of From The Waters.

 Commonly abbreviated to PAR, this is the body entrusted with maintaining control and oversight of the legitimate practice of the occupation of Reds, as well as overseeing their activities and representing their interests.

 Commonly abbreviated to PAV, this is the body entrusted with maintaining control and oversight of the legitimate practice of the occupation of Violets, as well as overseeing their activities and representing their interests.
-PAV consists of a committee of Yellows who manage the education of Violets by other Violets or Makers.

 Commonly abbreviated to PAY, this is the body entrusted with maintaining control and oversight of the legitimate practice of the occupation of Yellows, as well as overseeing their activities and representing their interests.